mdn/content/files/en-us/web/progressive_web_apps/tutorials/intro/javascript_functionality/index.md

 {{PreviousMenuNext("Web/Progressive_web_apps/Tutorials/Intro/HTML_and_CSS", "Web/Progressive_web_apps/Tutorials/Intro/Manifest_file", "Web/Progressive_web_apps/Tutorials/Intro")}}

-In the previous section, we wrote the HTML and CSS for cycleTracker, creating a static version of our web app.
+In the previous section, we wrote the HTML and CSS for CycleTracker, creating a static version of our web app.
 In this section, we will write the JavaScript required to convert static HTML into a fully functional web application.

 If you haven't already done so, copy the [HTML](https://github.com/mdn/pwa-examples/tree/master/cycletracker/javascript_functionality/index.html) and [CSS](https://github.com/mdn/pwa-examples/tree/master/cycletracker/javascript_functionality/style.css) and save them to files called `index.html` and `styles.css`.